-1. Group assignments (30%)
+1. Group assignments

-Digital marketing strategy plan report (20%) and presentation (10%)
+Digital marketing strategy plan proposal (5%), report (20%) and presentation (10%)

 This is a group assignment comprising a digital marketing strategy plan and presentation.
-The professor will identify some real businesses and/or organizations in Ottawa, and you will work in groups to design a digital marketing strategy that will be implemented within the next ONE year.
+You will work in groups to identify a local business/organization in Ottawa, or develop your own business, and design a digital marketing strategy that will be implemented within the next ONE year.
+A strategic proposal will be completed first and approved by the professor.
 You should expect to spend a considerable amount of time and effort on the assignment, so plan your time wisely.

 Declaration of Academic Integrity MUST be completed and uploaded to Brightspace with each group submission.

 Peer evaluations MUST be carried out and submitted along with each group submission.
 Students will evaluate each of their group members (in terms of their respective participation and contribution to all team activities).
 At the completion of the course, the instructor may adjust group assignment marks awarded to individuals based on peer feedback.

 Group work is an important component of this course given the realities of selling and the business world in general.
-A group is defined as students who are actively working together (Team size: 6 students, max).
-A group is NOT two or more students getting together to reduce workload on an assignment.
-Students in a group must be actively working together towards a common business goal.
-All groups must be initiated by week 3 of the course.
+A group is defined as:

+- Students who are actively working together - A group is NOT two or more students getting together to reduce workload on an assignment or business model.
+Students in a group must be actively working together towards a common business goal - Team size: 5 students (max) - All groups must be initiated by week 2 of the course